dcdpr/did-btcr2/chapters/Index.md

 : A set of SHA256 hashes for nodes in a ::Sparse Merkle Tree:: that together form a path from a leaf in the tree to the Merkle root, proving that the leaf is in the tree.

-Taproot

-: Taproot is an upgrade to the Bitcoin blockchain implemented in November 2021\.
-This upgrade enabled Bitcoin transactions to be secured using ::Schnorr Signatures:: through the introduction of a new address, a Taproot address.

 Target Time